Phantasialand: History

-On 1 May 2001, a fire destroyed two roller coasters, a theatre and parts of the Westernstadt.
-It was the result of a cable fire in the Grand-Canyon-Bahn caused by faulty wiring.
-The blaze covered about 38 million Deutsche Mark (US$17 million) in damage and 54 people were injured.
-Phantasialand reopened the park about two weeks later and invested about €2 million in fire safety, equipping every building with sprinkler systems.
+On 1 May 2001, a cable fire, caused by faulty wiring in the "Grand-Canyon-Bahn", destroyed two roller coasters, a theatre, and parts of the Westernstadt.
+The blaze cost about 38 million Deutsche Mark ($17 million in U.S. dollars.) in damage and 54 people were injured.
+Phantasialand reopened about two weeks later and invested about €2 million in fire safety, equipping every building with sprinkler systems.

 Phantasialand is also home to "Mystery Castle", an indoor Intamin Ride Trade Bungee Drop featuring a walk through a haunted castle.
 Next to the castle is "River Quest", a rapid river ride which features a lift, built by Hafema in 2002.
-It replaced the attractions destroyed by the fire one year before.
+It replaced "Grand-Canyon-Bahn" and Gebirgsbahn which were destroyed in the 2001 cable fire.

-In 2002, Winja's Fear and Force, two indoor spinning coasters built by Maurer Söhne, were built along with a new area called Wuze Town.

-The area of Mystery was expanded with a ride named "River Quest", which is a river rapids ride.
-It was built by Hafema and has two lifts near the start of the ride to take the boats to their highest point.
-It previously held the record for the largest drop on a rafting ride.
-This record was broken in 2018 by Infinity Falls at SeaWorld Orlando.
+“River Quest” has two lifts near the start of the ride to take boats to its highest point.
+It previously held the record for the largest drop on a rafting ride.^{[1]} This record was broken by Infinity Falls at SeaWorld Orlando.
+The space available was relatively small for a river rapids ride.
+To save space, two elevators are used to take boats to their highest point, rather than the more traditional lift hill.

-It was built next to Mystery Castle.
 The two rides were the only ones in Mystery until Klugheim opened with Taron and Raik in 2016.
-This led to River Quest being slightly rethemed in 2017 to fit in with the Klugheim theme.
+This led to River Quest being slightly re-themed in 2017 to fit in with the Klugheim theme.

-Construction of River Quest was made possible by a fire that devastated part of the park on 1 May 2001, which destroyed two rides (Grand Canyon Bahn and Gebirgsbahn) and left space requiring redevelopment.
-Even so, the space available was relatively small for a river rapids ride so, to save space, two elevators are used to take boats to their highest point rather than the more traditional lift hill.
+In 2002, Winja's Fear & Force, two indoor spinning coasters, were built by Maurer Söhne along with a new area called Wuze Town.
 New for 2006 was an African-themed B&M inverted roller coaster called Black Mamba.

-A four-star on-site hotel called Hotel Ling Bao, which is Chinese themed, opened in 2004.
+A four-star on-site hotel called Hotel Ling Bao, which is Chinese-themed, opened in 2004.
 The hotel's roof tiles were imported from China, and every room door was hand-engraved.
 The hotel has two restaurants; one of them - the LU CHI - is renowned for its Euro-Asiatic cuisine, a bar, a pool with sauna, garden area, spa and its own entrance to the park.
 A second (three-star) hotel called "Matamba" opened in August 2008 in the Deep in Africa section.